adolcc/TaskS203_DataStructure_MongoDB/README.md

 **Execution**

-Open in MongoDB Compass or favorite software for js. lenguaje.
+Open in MongoDB Compass, terminal or favorite software for js. lenguaje.

 ---